-In finance, accountants are moving swiftly towards the implementation of cloud apps, citing security and functionality as key reasons for adoption.
+Cloud app adoption In finance, accountants are moving swiftly towards the implementation of cloud apps, citing security and functionality as key reasons for adoption.
 Cloud computing is also a major factor in modern investment management.

 Once your new cloud applications are fully integrated, you can continue to enhance the benefits by evaluating organisational abilities and identifying new areas where technological investment can drive enhanced productivity.
 The results can provide benefits far beyond what a few simple applications can deliver.